 Building Efficiency and Fuel Switch: 40% of fossil fuel building systems (e.g., space or water heaters) are transitioned to highly efficient electric options (e.g., heat pumps) and 100% of lighting and appliances are highly efficient (e.g., LED lights, Energy Star appliances)

 Because all other sectors and strategies contribute a relatively small amount to total emissions, there is no path to 2030 goal achievement without incredibly aggressive progress in the three areas mentioned above: clean electricity, transportation and vehicle fuels, and building energy.
-The methodology for developing these strategies and why certain external regulatory or market forces (e.g., the Inflation Reduction Act or the Infrastructure Investment and Jobs Act) were not integrated into the GHG reduction scenario are included in Appendix D. Greenhouse Gas Inventory and Analysis.
+The methodology for developing these strategies and why certain external regulatory or market forces (e.g., the Inflation Reduction Act or the Infrastructure Investment and Jobs Act) were not integrated into the GHG reduction scenario are included in Appendix E. Greenhouse Gas Inventory and Analysis.

 After establishing the preferred 2030 reduction scenario, we developed a list of feasible actions we could pursue to meet these strategies (see Chapter 4 CESMP Actions).
 While the GHG reduction scenario and strategies shows what it will take to achieve the 2030 goal, the GHG actions shows what we can do to achieve the strategies and ultimately the 2030 goal.
 However, because many of these emissions sources are out of the County government’s direct control, County government action alone will not necessarily achieve the GHG strategies or the overall GHG reduction scenario to meet the 2030 goal.
 The ability to achieve these strategies relies on significant external support from market factors and state- and national-level regulation.
 We have identified where external assistance is needed to meet the GHG reduction strategies and our role in promoting these external forces through advocacy or partnerships in Chapter 5 Meeting the County Goals.
 Further discussion of how we could consider forest and tree CO2 removals and carbon offsets to meet the 2030 GHG reduction goal is also included in Chapter 5 Meeting the County Goals.